On the lookout for a motherboard that pairs well with a 3rd Generation Ryzen CPU?

 Yes, there is precisely one X570 motherboard with passive cooling – the $700 Gigabyte X570 Aorus Extreme.

 That’s a steep price just to get rid of fans.
-If you’re still averse to the fans and you’re grabbing either an AMD Ryzen 3800X, 3700X, 3600, or 3600X, you could make do with an older B450 motherboard.
+If you’re still opposed to the fans, and you’re grabbing either an AMD Ryzen 3800X, 3700X, 3600, or 3600X, you could make do with an older B450 motherboard.

 Q: I see some manufacturers like Biostar enabled PCI-E 4.0 on older motherboards.
 Can I get those older motherboards to get PCI-E 4.0 on the cheap?

 A: Although Biostar did enable PCI-E 4.0 with a BIOS update, it might be short-lived.

 Firstly, I didn’t find any data about whether those motherboards can indeed handle full PCI-E 4.0 bandwidth without compromising stability.

 Secondly, AMD might disable it with the next AGESA update, like they did when ASUS enabled PCI-E 4.0 support on older motherboards.